Planning a trip

 Adding stops

 When adding new stops you don't have to follow the order in which you want to visit them.
-You can add couple of stops in Illinois first and then add a stop in Massachusetts and Furkot will figure out that you don't want to drive to Chicago first and then retrace your steps back to Boston to visit both places.
+You can add a couple of stops in Illinois first and then add a stop in Massachusetts and Furkot will figure out that you don't want to drive to Chicago first and then retrace your steps back to Boston to visit both places.
 Just keep adding stops and let Furkot figure out the best order to visit them all.
 If Furkot guesses wrong you can reorder the stops later.

 There are couple of ways you can add new stops: